pierrejacques/IPA.js/README.md

                   \/____/                    \/____/                    \/____/
 ```

-## GET STARTED

-### what IPA does
+## WHAT IPA DOES
 IPA.js is an interface data manager.
 It helps you to check and guarantee your incoming data structure, and generate valid data when developing.

-IPA.js can deal with deep object structures:
+It can deal with deep object structures:

 <img src="https://github.com/pierrejacques/IPA.js/blob/master/img/deep-object.jpg" width="800" style="margin: auto" />

-as well as length-demanded array structures which is common in data visualization cases:
+as well as length-match-demanded structures which is common in data visualization cases:

 <img src="https://github.com/pierrejacques/IPA.js/blob/master/img/arr-length.jpg" width="850" style="margin: auto" />

-it can even generate data for you following the valid structure:
+Following the valid structure, it can even generate mocking data during developing:

 <img src="https://github.com/pierrejacques/IPA.js/blob/master/img/mocking.jpg" width="700" style="margin: auto" />

-### why IPA.js
+## WHY NEEDED
-If you're working on an e2e project or a large-scale application which contains a lot of data flows between modules(e.g Components in MV* frameworks), you can't always be sure that the incoming data of a module/end is of a valid structure.
-Hand checking the data structure is often tedious, messy and risk-taking.
-Thus skipping this checking is what people usually do, which may seriously threaten the robustness of your application.
-Besides, the later maintainers have to check a bunch of files until having an idea on the data structure flowing into a single module.
+If you're working on an e2e project or large-scale application which contains a lot of data flows between modules/ends _(e.g Components in MV* frameworks)_, you can't always be sure that the incoming data is of a valid structure.
+Hand checking the data structure is often tedious, messy and risk-taking especially when the structure is 'deep'.
+Thus skipping this checking is what people usually do, which may seriously threaten the robustness.
+Besides, the later maintainers may have no idea on the structure if the incoming data until checking a bunch of codes.

-IPA helps to solve the problems above by managing the data structure with **check, guarantee** and **mock** methods.
-The descriptive object(named as _template object_) helps to explicitly state the incoming data so that the current developpers and future maintainers can quick get an idea on how the data look like.
+IPA.js helps to solve the problems above by managing the data structure with **check, guarantee** and **mock** methods.
+The _**template object**_ helps to explicitly state the incoming data so that the current developers and future maintainers can quick get an idea on how the data structure looks like.

+## GET STARTED

 ### installation

-install with npm
+IPA.js is designed for node.js implementation, install with npm:

 ``` shell
 $ npm install --save-dev ipa.js
 ```